Algorithmic-trading-and-investment/Workshop-1/README.md

 # Assignment-1

-Question 1: How do I use version control to set up my assignments?
+Question 1: How do I use Git version control to set up my assignments?